nlaredo/playmidi/README.md

 # playmidi
 Playmidi is a web and curses and SDL-based MIDI file player for Linux and MacOS and Chrome (via Web MIDI and Web Audio apis).
+The live version for use in chrome is found at https://nlaredo.github.io/playmidi.html

 Play Roland Integra-7 demo, Wormhole (from Roland 1993):